hyunguyen/dotstail/README.md

 ## How to use
 In other to use dotstail:
-1. The element you want to have a text ellipsis effect must have a CSS `line-height property` (must be a `em` unit).
+1. The element you want to have a text elipsis effect must have a CSS `line-height property` (must be a `em` unit).
 2. In your script file, set dotstail function for the element:

 `dotstail.setDot ({